vklap/go_ddd/README.md

 [Domain-Driven](https://en.wikipedia.org/wiki/Domain-driven_design) designed apps that are easy to unit test - and is based on battle tested DDD Design Patterns, such as:

-1. `Domain Layer` entities with domain events for handling side effects / Event-Driven Architectures
+1. `Domain Layer` entities with domain events for handling side effects (or even support Event-Driven Architectures)
-2. `Application Service Layer` flow handlers encapsulated with unit of work to commit/rollback operations
+2. `Application Service Layer` flow handlers that are being executed by units of work (to commit/rollback operations)
-3. `Infrastructure/Adapters Layer` to external resources, such as: database repositories, web service clients, etc.
+3. `Infrastructure/Adapters Layer` to external resources (such as: database repositories, web service clients, etc.)
 4. `CQRS` (Command Query Responsibility Separation) with domain commands